 We believe that time is precious, so we don’t ask kids to get together without a valuable purpose.
 Thankfully, fantastic resources exist for learning math, languages, and all sorts of topics independently.
 As such, learners’ time together focuses on collaborative experiences that are enriched by a community environment, such as current events discussions, presentations of individual passion projects, debates ranging from ethics and history to politics and philosophy, experiential, multi-month group projects, community service learning, and more.

 At Prisma, we leverage modern technology to facilitate meaningful, rich social connections, and our network of Prisma cohorts allows learners to to form social clubs and plan virtual activities to make new friends around the country based on common interests.
 We are also committed to frequently getting kids away from their screens and out in their communities.
-Part of what makes Prisma exceptional are the local and community-focused elements of our program.
+Part of what makes Prisma exceptional are the community-focused elements of our program.
 We are global and local citizens who create, debate, problem-solve, and play together.

 Prisma’s model draws inspiration from project-based learning, inquiry and problem-based learning, interest-driven learning, social-emotional learning, and deeper learning theory.
 Each of these approaches has empirically proven positive results for learners including increased academic performance, critical thinking, creativity, long-term motivation, and love of learning.